Jean Ferré: Early years

 From 1942 Ferré performed his secondary studies at the Collège Saint-Stanislas in Poitiers, a Jesuit school.
-After his baccalaureate, he undertook mathélem, then studied in the École spéciale de mécanique et d'électricité.
+After his Baccalauréat, he undertook mathélem, then studied in the École spéciale de mécanique et d'électricité.
 He did not finish his studies.
 Towards the end of 1945, he constructed a shortwave transceiver with double frequency change and lamps.
 This taste for radio was to last his whole life.

 In 1949, Ferré became an amateur radio licensee with callsign F9OV.
 He frequently contacted K2UN, an American enthusiast better known as Barry Goldwater, who would later run unsuccessfully for President of the United States of America.

 K2UN was broadcasting from the roof of the UN building with highly effective equipment; he was always surprised to achieve contact with Ferré, who only had a 10-watt transmitter.
 When K2UN came to France, Ferré asked to meet him – the former remembered their contact. for Barry Goldwater, Ferré was "Mister 10 watts".

 First steps in journalism

 In 1952, Jean Ferré crossed the Río de Oro with a friend, and paid a visit to the forbidden city of Smara.
 He would report this adventure in Au désert interdit (to the forbidden desert).
 In the same year, Ferré developed a great friendship with Bernard Grasset; for two years, they had dinner together almost every night.
 It was Grasset who engendered Ferré's appreciation of Henry de Montherlant's work.

 In early 1956, Ferré participated in the weekly magazine Notre Époque, created at the behest of Catholic investors with the intention of it being a right-wing counterweight to La Vie Catholique illustrée.
 It ceased to appear, however, after five months.

 In June of the same year, he created the monthly news magazine C'est-à-dire.
 The editorial line was staunchly right-wing; the format was based on Time.
 Participants in the creation of C'est-à-dire were the historian Jean-François Chiappe, Jean-Luc de Carbuccia, and another man of the theatre, Jacques Hébertot.
 C'est-à-dire also benefited from the support and friendship of Louis Pauwels and the participation of Nicole de Buron.